DR-Arena: an Automated Evaluation Framework for Deep Research Agents: Prompts and Configuration Settings

---- 5. OUTPUT FORMAT (JSON) --- { ``verdict'': ``[[A_MUCH_BETTER]]'' OR ``[[A_BETTER]]'' OR ``[[Tie]]'' ... , ``tie_quality'': ``HIGH'' OR ``LOW'' OR ``N/A'', ``loser_failure_type'': ``DEEP'' OR ``WIDE'' OR ``BOTH'' OR ``NONE'', ``reasoning'': ``First, verify Deep Logic for both.
+--- 5. OUTPUT FORMAT (JSON) --- { ``verdict'': ``[[A_MUCH_BETTER]]'' OR ``[[A_BETTER]]'' OR ``[[Tie]]'' ... , ``tie_quality'': ``HIGH'' OR ``LOW'' OR ``N/A'', ``loser_failure_type'': ``DEPTH'' OR ``WIDTH'' OR ``BOTH'' OR ``NONE'', ``reasoning'': ``First, verify Depth Logic for both.
 Then, compare Width/Completeness...'' } \end{promptbox}